LuisDFlores/YugiohPriceComparer/README.md

 ## How It's Made:

-**Tech used:**  JavaScript
+**Tech used:**  JavaScript, CSS, HTML

-Assigning values to every card a winner is determined per round depending on which card has a higher value.
-If a draw.
-War is declared and the game continues as cards are dropped and a new card is selected to play again.
-The same deck is used per match, therefore simulating the real life game.
+Using the yugioh card Api the application with the push of a button can look up a card.
+The cards stats and prices across ebay, tcgplayer and the general market price.
+It gets an image as well.

 ## Optimizations

 Track the same card accross multiple sets and rarities.